JinhwanSul/mrsumtest/dataset/DATASET.md

 - `random_id` is a unique id used in the YouTube-8M dataset.
 - `youtube_id` is a unique video id used in [youtube.com](youtube.com).
 - `duration` is a length of the video in seconds.
-- `views` is a view count of the video.
+- `views` is the view counts of the video.
 Every video has at least 50,000 views.
 - `labels` is a list of class labels from YouTube-8M.
 You can check the name of each label from [YouTube-8M](https://research.google.com/youtube8m/) webpage 'Dataset Vocabulary' part.

 ----

 ### Most replayed crawler

-From the metadata, especially with YouTube video id, you can crawl 'Most replayed' statistics.
+Utilizing the YouTube video id, you can crawl 'Most replayed' statistics using our crawler.

 ```
 python dataset/crawler.py --vid <video_id>